svelez1129/svelez1129/README.md

 Hello!
 My name is Sergio Velez, an undergrad at MIT studying Computer Science and Engineering(6-3), with a minor in Economics(14).
 I love computer science because of my interest for problem-solving and because computer science gives me the tools to build any application I want for any use-case I need.
 In particular, I am interested in software engineering, machine learning, and computer systems.
-I am also studying economics because of my interest in financial markets and understanding how the world works for an economic point of view.
+I am also studying economics because of my interest in financial markets and understanding how the world works from an economic point of view.

 ## 📄 Resume Website
 Check out my detailed resume website here: [Sergio's Resume](https://svelez1129.github.io/sergio-resume/)